pantheon-systems/documentation/source/_docs/wordpress-export.md

 tags: [export]
 categories: [wordpress]
 ---

-For most WordPress sites moving to Pantheon, we suggest you follow the recommended process at [Migrate to Pantheon: WordPress](/docs/migrate-wordpress), which uses the Pantheon Migration plugin.
+In most situations, you shouldn't need to manually export your WordPress site in order to migrate to Pantheon.
+Follow the recommended process within [Migrate to Pantheon: WordPress](/docs/migrate-wordpress), which uses the Pantheon Migration plugin.

 The following scenarios are exceptions to the recommended process and require [manually migrating](https://pantheon.io/docs/migrate-manual/) the site: